ltpitt/python-jupyter-face-generation/README.md

 ## Explore the Data
 ### MNIST
 The [MNIST](http://yann.lecun.com/exdb/mnist/) dataset contains images of handwritten digits.
-You can view the first number of examples by changing `show_n_images`.
+It is possible to view the first number of examples by changing `show_n_images`.

 ```python